moonglum/dotfiles/README.md

 * I used Haskell and Prolog quite a lot back in University
 * I'm also playing around with Idris, Clojure, Elixir, Rust, Go, and Elm

-## Miscellaneous

-* My terminal emulator of choice is Terminal.app
-* I use US-Extended as my keyboard layout.
-The German keyboard layout doesn't work for me.

 ## Making GPG available in the box

 *Thanks for @bascht for helping me setting this up.*

 On my Mac, I have [GPGTools](https://gpgtools.org) installed to write and receive GPG encryped emails.
 The GPG agent on my Mac is configured to create an extra GPG socket.

 ```
 # ~/.gnupg/gpg-agent.conf